 Method: Overloading the keyboard buffer

-This method is specific to some of the old system boards, and it is quite possible that newer systems might not be able to implement this.
-This is done by booting the system without mouse or keyboard, or in certain BIOS architectures, it might work by hitting the ESC key in quick succession.
+This method is specific to some of the old system boards, and the newer systems might not implement this.
+This is done by booting the system without a mouse or keyboard or certain BIOS architectures; it might work by hitting the ESC key in quick succession.

-If you have tried to crack BIOS password and it is not working for you, you can reset BIOS password perhaps.
+If you have tried to crack the BIOS password and it is not working for you, you can reset the BIOS password, perhaps.

-CMOS battery will be of flattened round shape.
+A CMOS battery will be of a flattened round shape.
 CMOS is an integral part of System board BIOS, and all the motherboards will have a CMOS battery.
-It is very easy to identify on the motherboard, since it will be round, flattened and coin shaped.
-It stores the BIOS settings which include basic hardware settings, date, time, and other system information.
-To remove the CMOS battery, firstly the system has to be turned off, and also make sure that power cable is disconnected.
+It is effortless to identify on the motherboard since it will be round, flattened, and coin-shaped.
+It stores the BIOS settings, including basic hardware settings, date, time, and other system information.
+To remove the CMOS battery, firstly, the system has to be turned off and ensure that the power cable is disconnected.

-After the step 2 is done you can bypass the BIOS password and can login to your computer successfully.
+After step 2 is done, you can bypass the BIOS password and log in to your computer successfully.
 Note that you can add a new password again from BIOS.
-If you forget the password again then continue step 1 and 2 to reset the password.
+If you forget the password again, then continue steps 1 and 2 to reset the password.

 This method is working only if you can access the installed Operating System.
-Once we login to our desktop we have to run the MS-Dos program, and execute the following commands in same order as it is shown here:
+Once we login to our desktop, we have to run the MS-Dos program and execute the following commands in the same order as it is shown here:

 debug, o 70 2E, o 71 FF, quit

-This command resets the BIOS settings which includes the BIOS password as well.
-This process is accomplished by using Debug tool from MS-Dos.
+This command resets the BIOS settings, which include the BIOS password as well.
+This process is accomplished by using the Debug tool from MS-Dos.

-Today there are lots of third part software available, which can reset BIOS password but access to the Operating System is necessary.
-Some of the popular BIOS password cracking software are used like CmosPwd and Kioskea
+Today, there is much third-party software available, which can reset BIOS passwords, but access to the Operating System is necessary.
+Some of the popular BIOS password cracking software is used like CmosPwd and Kiosk.

 Backdoor BIOS password is a set of passwords, which are master passwords provided by BIOS Vendor.
 These passwords are generic, and they are specific to manufacturers.
-In other words all the manufacturers maintain a set of master passwords which can be used irrespective of whatever password user has set.
-These passwords are not very hard to get by and can be easily accessed from manufacturer’s website.
+In other words, all the manufacturers maintain a set of master passwords that can be used irrespective of whatever password the user has set.
+These passwords are not very hard to get by and can be easily accessed from the manufacturer’s website.